-On June, 1 2018, we and Arena formed a joint venture, or HSLFI, to make investments, either directly or indirectly through subsidiaries, primarily in the form of secured loans to development-stage companies in the technology, life science, healthcare information and services and cleantech industries.
-HSLFI was formed as a Delaware limited liability company and is not consolidated by either us or Arena for financial reporting purposes.
-Investments held by HSLFI are measured at fair value.
-As of December 31, 2018, HSLFI had total assets of \$26.4 million.
-HSLFI's portfolio consisted of debt investments in four portfolio companies as of December 31, 2018.
-As of December 31, 2018, the largest investment in a single portfolio company in the HSLFI's portfolio in aggregate principal amount was \$8.3 million and the four largest investments in portfolio companies in HSLFI's portfolio totaled \$25.0 million.
-As of December 31, 2018, HSLFI had no investments on non-accrual status.
-HSLFI invests in portfolio companies in the same industries in which we may directly invest.
+On June 1, 2018, we and Arena Sunset SPV, LLC, or Arena, formed a joint venture, Horizon Secured Loan Fund I, or HSLFI, to make investments, either directly or indirectly through subsidiaries, primarily in the form of secured loans to development-stage companies in the technology, life science, healthcare information and services and sustainability industries.
+HSLFI was formed as a Delaware limited liability company and was not consolidated by either us or Arena for financial reporting purposes.
+On April 21, 2020, we purchased all of the limited liability company interests of Arena in HSLFI, including, without limitation, undistributed amounts owed to Arena and interest accrued and unpaid on the debt investments of HSLFI through the date of purchase, for \$17.1 million.
+In addition, Arena received 50% of the warrants held by HSLFI or Horizon Funding I, LLC, or HFI, at closing.
+As of April 21, 2020, HSLFI is wholly-owned by us and the assets and liabilities of HSLFI and HFI is consolidated with the assets and liabilities by us.

+Investments held by HSLFI were measured at fair value.
+As of December 31, 2019, HSLFI had total assets of \$48.3 million.
+HSLFI's portfolio consisted of debt investments in eight portfolio companies as of December 31, 2019.
+As of December 31, 2019, the largest investment in a single portfolio company in the HSLFI's portfolio in aggregate principal amount was \$11.3 million and the five largest investments in portfolio companies in the HSLFI totaled \$30.3 million.
+As of December 31, 2019, HSLFI had no investments on non-accrual status.
+HSLFI invested in portfolio companies in the same industries in which we may directly invest.

-We invest cash or securities in portfolio companies in HSLFI in exchange for limited liability company equity interests in HSLFI.
-As of December 31, 2018, we and Arena each owned 50.0% of the equity interests of HSLFI.
+We invested cash or securities in portfolio companies in HSLFI in exchange for limited liability company equity interests in HSLFI.
+As of December 31, 2019, we and Arena each owned 50.0% of the equity interests of HSLFI.
 We had an original commitment to fund \$25.0 million of equity interests in HSLFI.
-As of December 31, 2018, \$11.7 million was unfunded.
-Our investment in HSLFI consisted of an equity contribution of \$13.3 million as of December 31, 2018.
+As of December 31, 2019, \$9.8 million was unfunded.
+Our investment in HSLFI consisted of an equity contribution of \$15.2 million as of December 31, 2019.
+During the period January 1, 2020 through April 21, 2020, there were no distributions from HSLFI.
+For the year ended December 31, 2019, HSLFI distributed \$1.4 million.